digiwomb/yas/README.md

 - **Payment accounts**
   You'll also see which account the subscription is billed to, so you can keep track of your spending on different payment methods.

+- **API**
+  All content are accessible and modifiable via a REST API.

+- **Reminders and webhook calls**
+  Reminders can be set for individual subscriptions (e-mail).
+Alternatively, a webhook can also be called.
+The time of both can be configured.

 ## Technology Stack

 - **Spring Boot**: Backend framework